abinit/abinit/doc/tutorial/eph.md

 elements and phonon frequencies and eigenvectors, from a standard ABINIT phonon calculation, which will be reviewed succinctly.

+Note that this tutorial covers a legacy version of the electron-phonon calculation.
+A new, more efficient workflow is presented in Tutorials [Introduction to the new EPH workflow](eph_intro).
+The old workflow is still useful because it is compatible with spinors (spin orbit coupling), PAW, and therefore also DFT+U, but it will be deprecated at some time in the future.

 Visualisation tools are NOT covered in this tutorial.
 Powerful visualisation procedures have been developed in the Abipy context, relying on matplotlib.
 See the README of [Abipy](https://github.com/abinit/abipy)